franktakes/gephi-tutorial/README.md

 ## 4.1 Statistics

 Through the Statistics window, various properties of the network can be computed.
 After computation, so after pressing the button corresponding to the statistic, an overview window is produced showing some results.
-Typically the value or distribution of that statistic is shown (albeit in a suboptimal visual, missing for example logarithmic axes).
+Typically, the value or distribution of that statistic is shown (albeit in a suboptimal visual, missing, for example, logarithmic axes).
 But more importantly, in the node list, a column is added containing the value of that particular metric.
-Many of these metrics are known as **centrality measures**, that determine the importance of a node based on the structural position of that node in the network.
+Many of these metrics are known as **centrality measures**, which determine the importance of a node based on the structural position of that node in the network.
-This centrality value can in turn be used to adjust for example the color or size of a node (see [Part 2: A first visualization of a network](#part-2-a-first-visualization-of-a-network)).
+This centrality value can, in turn, be used to adjust, for example, the color or size of a node (see [Part 2: A first visualization of a network](#part-2-a-first-visualization-of-a-network)).

 * Average Degree: computes the average degree of nodes, and adds the `Degree` column to the node list (and Indegree and Outdegree in case of directed graphs).
 * Avg.
 Weighted Degree: same as above, but then specific to weighted networks.